psanch21/VAE-GMVAE/README.md

 Parameters to handle aspects of the training process and the neural networks:
 ```
-  --model_name MODEL_NAME           Fixes the model and architecture
+  --model_type MODEL_TYPE          Fixes the model and architecture
 --dataset_name DATASET_NAME       MNIST or FREY
   --epochs EPOCHS                   Number of epochs for training
   --batch_size BATCH_SIZE           Number of inputs used for each iteration